Tobi823/ffupdater/README.md

 ## Security measures

-- The certificate fingerprint of every downloaded APK file is checked and validated against an internal allowlist.
-This prevents the installation of malicious app versions that do not originate from the original developer.
-The certificate fingerprints will be displayed in the app and be check by yourself.
-Some websites like apkmirror.com list these fingerprints for every app.
+- The signature fingerprint of every downloaded APK file is validated against an internal allowlist.
+This prevents the installation of malicious apps that do not originate from the original developers.
-- No unencrypted traffic is used or accepted, which can potentially be modified by attackers.
-Only HTTPS connections.
+- Only HTTPS connections are used because unencrypted HTTP traffic can be manipulated.
-- Slight risk for a machine-in-the-middle-attack: FFUpdater trusts HTTPS certificates which are installed by the user ( called "user certificates").
-This is necessary for AdGuard (see [GitHub-Issue](https://github.com/Tobi823/ffupdater/issues/37)).
-Be careful which certificates you install.
-  A malicious certificate can prevent FFUpdater finding new updates.
-- When using root permission, check for dangerous characters and use only values from an allow list.
-Only src/main/java/de/marmaro/krt/ffupdater/installer/RootInstaller.kt uses root permission.
+- Only system certificate authorities are trusted.
+But this can be disabled in the settings to allow other apps to inspect the application's network traffic.
+- Prevent command injection in the RootInstaller.kt by validating and sanitizing commands.
-- I will sign my commits with the GPG key CE72BFF6A293A85762D4901E426C5FB1C7840C5F [public key](dev/signatures/ffupdater_gpg_public.key)
+- Git commits will be signed with the GPG key CE72BFF6A293A85762D4901E426C5FB1C7840C5F [public key](dev/signatures/ffupdater_gpg_public.key)

-Feel free to check my source code ;)

 ## Download sources for applications